 480 Beacon was designed by Cabot, Everett, and Mead, architects, and built in 1892-1893 by W. A. & H. A. Root Co.
-(William A. Root, Jr., and Henry A. Root), masons, as the home of Miss Lucy Ellis.
+(William A. Root, Jr., and Henry A. Root), masons, and George Morrison, carpenter, as the home of Miss Lucy Ellis.
 She is shown as the owner on the final building inspection report, dated August 21, 1893.

 Lucy Ellis purchased the land for 480 Beacon on March 10, 1892, from the Boston and Roxbury Mill Corporation.